thehung92/thehung92.github.io/_projects/4_project.md

 > - select the block of code inside the liquid tags

+However, try going the standard route is better

+> - edit the html layout and copy the universal code provided by disqus
+> - right now the code do not work for this project.
+There is comment in the 1st project loaded for the new disqus shortname only
+> - use code provided my al-folio make it work.
+The difference lie in the disqus_shortname and identifier.

 ## try making icon appear with link to specific site

 > - find the liquid code in the about layout
 > - `_pages/about.md` state that social tags is true, investigate `_layouts/about.html`
 > - `_includes/social.html` seem like the place that print the social icon code
 > - print github icon with link inside the social class html to make it appear in the center
+> - can link the github icon appearance to front matter to automate the process

 ***